GENERAL EDUCATION & EDUCATION SPECIALIST

 What is Induction?

 Induction is the required route for both General Education and Education Specialist teachers to clear their preliminary credential.
 Induction is the second tier within California’s Learning to Teach System.
 Induction is a two-year, individualized, job-embedded system of mentoring, support and professional learning that begins in the teacher’s first year of teaching on his/her preliminary credential.
-In year two of induction, candidates have two options for meeting the year two requirements.
-View the Inductions Options in a document.

 - Must be employed with a district/employer who is in partnership with TCSJ’s induction program.
 View List